DanielEScherzer/website-content/src/Blog/posts/20250829-out-of-band.md

 optionally warning or error messages.
 A function returns a `StatusValue`, and that object holds either the successful result or details of the failure.

-On the other hand, with "out-of-band" signaling, error messages are reported through an entirely different mechanism than the function return.
+On the other hand, with "out-of-band signaling", error messages are reported through an entirely different mechanism than the function return.
 This covers logging a warning in addition to returning the value (where the issue is not enough to entirely prevent the code in question from running) or throwing